 Another factor involved is turnaround time (TAT) for the laboratory samples.
 If sample results are required sooner than standard turnaround time (typically 3 business days), then there is an extra fee for the laboratory work.
 Depending on timing, Indoor Science can provide 1 business day TAT, same day TAT, or for PCM samples we offer on-site (immediate TAT) analysis.

 The final factors that can influence price are our schedule and if the project is a long distance from our office.

-In conclusion, the cost of asbestos testing services can range greatly due to the type of testing involved, the number of samples, and turnaround time.
-If you are concerned about if asbestos present in your property please contact us to discuss your testing options and pricing.
+In conclusion, the testing cost for asbestos services can range greatly due to the type of testing involved, the number of samples, and turnaround time.
+If you are concerned about if asbestos present in your property please contact us to discuss your testing options and testing cost.